 - Alligator Clips with APC Fuse to Powerpole Connector (CABPPAL): This adapter is used when powering the mount from a battery (deep-cycle or Lithium Ion recommended) in the field.
-The alligator clips attach directly to the battery terminals. - USB 3.0 A Male-to-A Male Cable: SNANSHI USB 3.0 A Male-to-A Male Cable, Comprehensive USB 3.0 A Male-To-A Male Cable or Rosewill USB 3.0 A Male-to-A Male Cable are examples of quality cables. - Pelican iM2875 Storm Travel case: Case can utilize the shipping foam with slight modification.
+The alligator clips attach directly to the battery terminals. - USB Cables and Hubs: Refer to our recommendations beginning on page 22. - Pelican iM2875 Storm Travel case: Case can utilize the shipping foam with slight modification.